-2017 2016 Metro Hartford Workforce Solutions Collaborative - a public/private partnership of organizations committed to ensuring a competitive, economically self-sufficient workforce with the skills needed by area employers. \$ 1,120,285 \$ 953,663 Emerging Needs Fund (formally known as Changing Community Conditions) - funds available to invest in strategies to improve lives and change community conditions, and/or respond to emergency needs that are in alignment with United Way's community goals.
-383,790 410,679 WLC Family Financial Initiative - funds available to bring adult financial services such as credit and budget workshops, one-on-one financial coaching, matched savings programs and referral services to community schools in Hartford.
-536,695 465,327 Generation Work - with support from the Annie E. Casey Foundation, United Way and multiple partners aim to identify and pursue effective strategies to improve employment opportunities for young adults ages 18 to 29 by improving coordination and collaboration among industry- specific approaches and youth initiatives.
-259,978 87,288 Coalition for New Britain's Youth - a citywide collaborative committed to improving the lives of New Britain's youth, birth through age 24, and working to ensure they have what they need to be successful in school, career, and life.
-162,982 - Total grants payable \$ 2,463,730 \$ 1,916,957
+2018 2017 Metro Hartford Workforce Solutions Collaborative - a public/private partnership of organizations committed to ensuring a competitive, economically self-sufficient workforce with the skills needed by area employers. \$ 998,061 \$ 1,120,285 Emerging Needs Fund (formally known as Changing Community Conditions) - funds available to invest in strategies to improve lives and change community conditions, and/or respond to emergency needs that are in alignment with United Way's community goals.
+233,746 383,790 WLC Family Financial Initiative - funds available to bring adult financial services such as credit and budget workshops, one-on-one financial coaching, matched savings programs and referral services to community schools in Hartford.
+427,200 536,695 Generation Work - with support from the Annie E. Casey Foundation, United Way and multiple partners aim to identify and pursue effective strategies to improve employment opportunities for young adults ages 18 to 29 by improving coordination and collaboration among industry-specific approaches and youth initiatives.
+242,576 259,978

+2018 2017 Coalition for New Britain's Youth - a citywide collaborative committed to improving the lives of New Britain's youth, birth through age 24, and working to ensure they have what they need to be successful in school, career, and life.
+72,445 162,982 Working Cities - funds available to support implementation of a cross-sector, collaborative partnership to increase employment among young adults in three Hartford neighborhoods: Frog Hollow, Barry Square and South Green.
+99,669 - Other/miscellaneous grant funding 61,306 Total grants payable \$ 2,135,003 \$ 2,463,730